 The following are used to temporarily improve dementia symptoms.

 Cholinesterase inhibitors.
-These medications — including donepezil (Aricept), rivastigmine (Exelon) and galantamine (Razadyne) — work by boosting levels of a chemical messenger involved in memory and judgment.
+These medicines work by boosting levels of a chemical messenger involved in memory and judgment.
+They include donepezil (Aricept, Adlarity), rivastigmine (Exelon) and galantamine (Razadyne ER).

-Although primarily used to treat Alzheimer's disease, these medications might also be prescribed for other dementias, including vascular dementia, Parkinson's disease dementia and Lewy body dementia.
+Although primarily used to treat Alzheimer's disease, these medicines also might be prescribed for other dementias.
+They might be prescribed for people with vascular dementia, Parkinson's disease dementia and Lewy body dementia.

 Side effects can include nausea, vomiting and diarrhea.
-Other possible side effects include slowed heart rate, fainting and sleep disturbances.
+Other possible side effects include slowed heart rate, fainting and sleep problems.

 Memantine.
-Memantine (Namenda) works by regulating the activity of glutamate, another chemical messenger involved in brain functions, such as learning and memory.
-In some cases, memantine is prescribed with a cholinesterase inhibitor.
+Memantine (Namenda) works by regulating the activity of glutamate.
+Glutamate is another chemical messenger involved in brain functions such as learning and memory.
+Memantine is sometimes prescribed with a cholinesterase inhibitor.

 A common side effect of memantine is dizziness.

-- Other medications.
-Your doctor might prescribe medications to treat other symptoms or conditions, such as depression, sleep disturbances, hallucinations, parkinsonism or agitation.
+- Other medicines.
+You might take other medicines to treat symptoms or other conditions.
+You may need treatment for depression, sleep problems, hallucinations, parkinsonism or agitation.

-Several dementia symptoms and behavior problems might be treated initially using nondrug approaches, such as:
+Several dementia symptoms and behavior problems might be treated initially with therapies other than medicine.
+These may include:

-- Modifying the environment.
+- Changes to the environment.
 Reducing clutter and noise can make it easier for someone with dementia to focus and function.
 You might need to hide objects that can threaten safety, such as knives and car keys.
 Monitoring systems can alert you if the person with dementia wanders.

-- Simplifying tasks.
-Break tasks into easier steps and focus on success, not failure.
-Structure and routine also help reduce confusion in people with dementia.
+- Simpler tasks.
+Breaking tasks into easier steps and focusing on success, not failure, can be helpful.
+Structure and routine help reduce confusion in people with dementia.